awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli.md

 + **`eb update`** – EB CLI 3 does not include the command `eb update`\.
 Use `eb config` to update an environment\.
 + **`eb branch`** – EB CLI 3 does not include the command `eb branch`\.

 For more information about using EB CLI 3 commands to create and manage an application, see [EB CLI Command Reference](eb3-cmd-commands.md)\.
-For a command reference for EB 2\.6, see [EB CLI 2 Commands](eb-cmd-commands.md)\.
 For a walkthrough of how to deploy a sample application using EB CLI 3, see [Managing Elastic Beanstalk Environments with the EB CLI](eb-cli3-getting-started.md)\.
-For a walkthrough of how to deploy a sample application using eb 2\.6, see [Getting Started with Eb](command-reference-get-started.md)\.
-For a walkthrough of how to use EB 2\.6 to map a Git branch to a specific environment, see [Deploying a Git Branch to a Specific Environment](command-reference-branch-environment.md)\.

 ## Migrating to EB CLI 3 and AWS CodeCommit<a name="eb-cli2-migrating"></a>